aaronhurt/zfs-replicate/README.md

   variables passed to the script.
 - May be run on any schedule using cron or similar mechanism.
 - May be sourced and leveraged and/or by in other Bash scripts.
+- Test coverage of core functions via mocks in the test.sh script.
 - Includes a `--status` option for XigmaNAS that can be used to email the last log output at your preferred schedule.
   Simply add it as a custom script in the email settings under "System > Advanced > Email Reports"